enessyarali/Easy-Warehouse/DesignDocument.md

 ## Back End
 The back end is further divided into 3 different packages:
 - `warehouse`, which is used as a façade by the front end
-- `model`, containing all classes needed to manage and process data
+- `model`, containing all classes needed to manage and process data, as well as a façade to interact with the database
 - `exceptions`, to handle any incorrect action triggered either by a user or the system itself

 # Low level design